-> List of terms of office and positions of corporate officers:
+List of terms of office and positions of corporate officers:

-In accordance with the provisions of Article L.225-37-4 of the French Commercial Code, we hereby disclose the list of all the terms of office and the positions held in any company by the members of the Supervisory Board, who are corporate officers of the Company.
+In accordance with the provisions of Articles L.225-37-4 and L.22-10-10 of the French Commercial Code, we hereby disclose the list of all the terms of office and the positions held in any company by the members of the Supervisory Board, who are corporate officers of the Company.
 It should be noted that members of the Supervisory Board appointed prior to 15 October 2019 were appointed for six (6) years until the expiry of their current term of office on that date and that those appointed since 15 October 2019 (inclusive) have been appointed for four (4) years.

-Surname and First name Date of first appointment Date term of office ends Main position held within the Company Main position held outside the Company Other offices and positions held in any company during the 2019 financial year Jean-Claude Le Lan 17/04/2003 GM called to approve the financial statements for 2020 Chairman of the Supervisory Board None Co-Director SARL IMMO CBI (subsidiary) Chairman of KERLAN SAS Bernard Thévenin 19/04/2007 GM called to approve the financial statements for 2020 Vice-Chairman of the Supervisory Board Consultant - Manager of BT Consulting Nicolas Le Lan 23/03/2017 GM called to approve the financial statements for 2022 Member of the Supervisory Board Business Manager, Capital Market, CBRE - None Stéphane Cassagne 15/10/2019 GM called to approve the financial statements for 2022 Member of the Supervisory Board General Secretary of GEODIS Group Non-partner manager of SCI De l'Entrepôt Ney Chairman of Geodis International Member of the Management Board of Transport Bernis Member of the Management Board of Geodis Logistics Ile de France since 2014 Director of Walbaum Chairman of Geodis Freight Forwarding Chairman of Immobilière Geodis II Logistics since 2009 Chairman of Geodis Business Development since 2016 Director of Geodis Benelux Holding BV since 2003 Director of Geodis Iberia SA since 2009 Director of Geodis America Inc. since 2015 Member of the Supervisory
+Surname and First name Date of first appointment Date term of office ends Main position held within the Company Main position held outside the Company Other offices and positions held in any company during the 2020 financial year Mr. Jean-Claude Le Lan 17/04/2003 GM called to approve the financial statements for 2020 Chairman of the Supervisory Board None - Chairman of KERLAN SAS Mr. Bernard Thévenin 19/04/2007 GM called to approve the financial statements for 2020 Vice-Chairman of the Supervisory Board Consultant - Manager of BT Consulting Mr. Nicolas Le Lan 23/03/2017 GM called to approve the financial statements for 2022 Member of the Supervisory Board Investment Consultant - Alternative Assets CBRE Capital Markets - None Mr. Stéphane Cassagne 15/10/2019 GM called to approve the financial statements for 2022 Member of the Supervisory Board Chief Executive Officer Distribution & Express GEODIS Non-partner manager of SCI De l'Entrepôt Ney Member of the Management Board of Transport Bernis Member of the Management Board of Geodis Logistics Ile de France since 2014.
+Director of Walbaum Chairman of Immobilière Geodis II Logistics since 2009 Director of Geodis Benelux Holding BV since 2003.
+Member of the Board of Directors of Aviron Bayonnais Rugby Pro SAOSP since 2019.
+Manager of SNC Bercy Director of Geodis Holding Italia Spa Director of Geodis United Kingdom Ltd Manager of Geodis Division Fulfilment Centre Services